 Grand Piano Wippen Guide

-Features of the Renner Wippen
+Features of our Wippen Designs

-On fine quality pianos, this amazing action mechanism, perfected over 300 years, is made from all natural living material like fine woods, felt, and leather which depend on small action centers to precisely control their motion with specific tolerances that must also move naturally within the environment.
+Our wippens feature precision machined regulating screws and graduated spring tension for optimum regulation.
+On fine quality pianos this amazing action mechanism, perfected over a period of 300 years, is made from all natural living materials like fine woods, felt, and leather which depend on small action centers to precisely control their motion.
+These specific tolerances must also move naturally with the environment.

-Designed for superior fine adjustments after initial rough regulations.
+Some of our wippen designs include this feature designed for superior fine adjustments after initial rough regulations.
 Also prevents butterfly spring from wearing a noisy groove in the repetition lever.

-Renner wippens feature a precision machined regulation screw with graduated tension for optimum regulation.
+Our wippens feature a precision machined regulation screw with graduated tension for optimum regulation.

 Over the average lifetime of a piano, the piano keys may be played millions of times, activating the hundreds of small levers which transmit the energy from the finger of the performer to the hammerhead which strikes the strings, producing the sound you hear.

-5. The Renner Spoon
+5. The Spoon

 Unique design includes a large, easily adjusted surface with adjustment arm ribbed at the base and deeply inset for maximum regulation precision and durability.

 6. Universal Wippen